buddhist-uni/buddhist-uni.github.io/_content/excerpts/karma_pabongka.md

 tags:
   - path
   - problems
-publisher: Lam Rim Buddhist Centre South Africa
+publisher: "Lam Rim Buddhist Centre South Africa"
 address: "South Africa"
-pages: 40
+pages: 34
 ---

 This is a collection of Pabongka Rinpoches's teachings on Lamrim as found in Wisdom Publications's Liberation in the Palm of Your Hand.